 IRAQ - ERIDU

-ALIPH is a unique international cooperation initiative designed to meet the challenge of protecting cultural heritage in conflict areas
+ALIPH is a unique international cooperation initiative designed to meet the challenge of protecting cultural heritage in conflict and post-conflict areas

 A response to barbarism

 An alliance of the willing

 A private foundation with the status of an international organization

 A fund, and a source of scientific expertise

 Local relevance: responding to needs on the ground and working with local partners